alauddinjahin/alauddinjahin/README.md

 </div>

+### 🌟 Aj vs Dark Theme

-I have developed a "Aj vs Theme" is dark theme.
-To use this extension go to extension tab and search "Aj vs Theme" and install it.
+I have developed a "Aj vs Theme" dark theme.
+To use this extension:

+1. Go to the extension tab and search "Aj vs Theme" and install it.
-- OR press ``ctl/command + shift + p`` to launch the command palette then run
+2. OR press `Ctrl/Command + Shift + P` to launch the command palette, then run:
 ```
   ext install MdAlauddinJahin.aj-vs-theme
 ```